sidneykingsley/murmuration/README.md

 # Documentation
 - A video document of my model responding to live video input can be seen at **//VIMEO LINK HERE//**
 - Image documentation can be found in the 'screen-captures' section of this repository.
-- Examples of the model making guesses from its 'A' source data can be found at **//TEST INDEX.HTML LINK HERE//**
+- Examples of the model making guesses from its 'A' source data can be found at https://sidneykingsley.github.io/test-demo-murmuration

 # Code